yuyatinnefeld/prometheus/PCA/exam-mock.md

 14. Which endpoints allows blackbox probing?
 15. In a scenario where you have a dynamic etcd database containing scrape targets for Prometheus, how should you configure service discovery?
 16. What are the 2 types of attributes that can be present in the `/metrics` endpoint?
+17. Which exporter is the most suitable for monitoring Scala metrics among the following options?

 ### Recording & Alerting & Dashboarding (18%)
 1. Is there a way to deactivate a specific route in Alertmanager for a specific time frame?